ergo-services/ergo/docs/networking/network-transparency.md

 **Leverage compression** - Enable compression for processes that send large messages.
 The CPU cost of compression is usually worth the network bandwidth savings.
 But don't compress tiny messages - the overhead exceeds the benefit.

-**Register types early** - Do all type registration in `init()` functions before the node starts.
+**Register types early** - Do all type registration from your application's `Load(node)` callback so types are in the registry before any traffic.
 Avoid dynamic type registration that requires connection cycling.
 Static registration is simpler and more reliable.

 For details on how the network stack implements transparency, see [Network Stack](network-stack.md).
 For understanding how nodes discover each other, see [Service Discovery](service-discovering.md).